yasmina-bioinfo/yasmina-bioinfo/README.md

 ## About Me

 I am a biologist and biology educator working at the interface of experimental biology and data-driven analysis.
 My research interests focus on human immunology, particularly T cell biology and immune cell functional states across disease contexts such as infection, autoimmunity, and cancer.

-Through applied projects using bulk and single-cell transcriptomic data, I explore how immune cell states are shaped by their environment, with an emphasis on biological interpretation, reproducible analysis, and hypothesis-driven research.
+Through applied projects using bulk and single-cell transcriptomic data, I explore how immune cell states are shaped by their environment, with an emphasis on biological interpretation, reproducible workflows, and hypothesis-driven research.

 ---